Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

-\inspr{4.2} Remarks \rm i) We have that $v_t=P^{it}$ where $P$ is the operator defined in [K-V2, Definition 6.9].
-Because of the special role of this operator (see further), and because we want to be as close as possible to the notations used in the papers [K-V*], we will further in this section use $P^{it}$ as well as $v_t$ (whatever is more convenient), just as in the case of $\nabla^{it}$ and $u_t$. \snl ii) It can be verified that $w_t\Lambda_\psi(x)=\Lambda_\psi(\sigma_t'(x))$ for all $x\in \Cal N_\psi$.
-Therefore, $w_t={\nablad}^{it}$ where $\nablad$ is the modular operator associated with the right Haar weight $\psi$ on $M$.
-Also in this case, we will use ${\nablad}^{it}$ as well as $w_t$. \einspr
+\begin{Remark}\quad \begin{enumerate}\itemsep=0pt \item[i)] We have that $v_t=P^{it}$ where~$P$ is the operator def\/ined in~\cite[Def\/inition~6.9]{K-V2}.
+Because of the special role of this operator (see further), and because we want to be as close as possible to the notations used in the papers by Kustermans and Vaes, we will further in this section use~$P^{it}$ as well as~$v_t$ (whatever is more convenient), just as in the case of~$\nabla^{it}$ and~$u_t$.